CrypticCash/cryptic/README.md

  - 2017 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Cryptic client sofware, see http://www.crypticcash.org
+For more information, as well as an immediately useable, binary version of the Cryptic Cash client sofware, see http://www.crypticcash.org

 License
 -------